quasarframework/quasar/docs/src/pages/quasar-cli/app-upgrade-guide.md

   - search for "htmlWebpackPlugin.options." and replace with "" (empty string)
   - update the favicon.ico `<link>` to point to `href="favicon.ico"` instead of "statics/icons/favicon.ico"

-* You can upgrade your /src-capacitor dependencies to Capacitor v2 (which supports Android X); full support is included (thanks to help from Capacitor team) for both versions now; please review the Capacitor (v1 to v2) upgrade guide too! helpful links: [upgrade guide](https://capacitor.ionicframework.com/docs/android/updating/#from-1-5-1-to-2-0-0), [release notes](https://github.com/ionic-team/capacitor/releases/tag/2.0.0)
+* You can upgrade your /src-capacitor dependencies to Capacitor v2 (which supports Android X); full support is included (thanks to help from Capacitor team) for both versions now; please review the Capacitor (v1 to v2) upgrade guide too! helpful links: [announcement on capacitor v2](https://ionicframework.com/blog/announcing-capacitor-2-0/), [upgrade guide](https://capacitor.ionicframework.com/docs/android/updating/#from-1-5-1-to-2-0-0), [release notes](https://github.com/ionic-team/capacitor/releases/tag/2.0.0)

 * The `webpack-html-plugin` package has been upgraded to v4; if you have tampered with the default config for it, please [review it](https://github.com/jantimon/html-webpack-plugin/blob/master/CHANGELOG.md#400-2020-03-23)